devansh-dek/Alertifyweb/README.md

 In India more than 24,000 people die everyday :( due to delay in emergency services .
 Our project works on the very same problem.

+ALSO WE ARE THE WEBSITE DOESNT WORK FULL IT HAS GLITCHES!
+SORRY FOR INCONVINIENCE.